How severe is your prolapse diagnosis?

 Some women with more advanced or severe prolapse will require prolapse surgery or long-term support pessary management.
 The most appropriate time for you to proceed with prolapse surgery is a matter for you and your gynaecologist to discuss and determine based upon your prolapse diagnosis and other relevant factors.

-Key Points about your Prolapse Diagnosis
+Key Points About Prolapse Diagnosis

 Understanding your prolapse diagnosis helps you make better informed decision about your future prolapse management.